-The shift and throttle controls on your boat may vary depending on the engines used.
-The following control description is typical of most outboard remote controls.
-Refer to the engine or control manuals for specific information on the controls installed on your Pursuit.
+Shift and throttle controls on your boat may vary depending on the type of engines used.
+The following control description is typical of most outboard controls.
+Refer to engine or control manuals for specific information on the controls installed on your Pursuit.

-The helm on your Pursuit is designed for a binnacle style control with a single lever for each engine that operates as a gear shift and a throttle.
-General operation will include a position for neutral (straight up and down), a forward position (the 1st detent forward of neutral), and a reverse position (the 1st detent aft of neutral).
+A binnacle-style control at the helm of your Pursuit has a single lever for each engine, operating as a gearshift and throttle.
+Three throttle positions are available: neutral (straight up and down); forward (1st detent forward of neutral); reverse (1st detent aft of neutral).

 Advancing the control lever beyond the shift range advances the throttle in forward or reverse.
-Each control is equipped with a means of permitting the engine to be operated at a higher than idle RPM while in neutral for cold starting and warm-up purposes.
+Each control is equipped to permit the engine to operate at a higher-than-idle RPM while in neutral for cold starting and warm-up purposes.

-The handles of dual lever controls may not always align with each other at all RPM settings due to variations in control cable routing, cable length and adjustments at the engine.
-Usually the alignment of the handles can be optimized at a chosen RPM, but may vary at other settings.
+The handles of dual lever controls may not always align with each other at all RPM settings due to variations in control cable routing, length and engine specific adjustments.
+Often, a selected RPM will have proper (side-by-side) alignment for the handles, but the alignment may vary at other RPM settings.

 Control or cable adjustments may be required to correct this condition should it persist.
 See your Pursuit dealer for necessary control and cable adjustments.

-Always return the engine throttle levers to the extreme low speed position before shifting.
-Never shift the transmission at any throttle setting above idle rpm.
+Always return the engine throttle levers to the lowest possible speed position before shifting.
+Never shift the transmission at any throttle setting above idle RPM.